iconify/iconify/packages/react/readme.md

 -   `flip`, `hFlip`, `vFlip`.
 Flip icon horizontally and/or vertically.
 See "Transformations" section below.
 -   `rotate`.
 Rotate icon by 90, 180 or 270 degrees.
 See "Transformations" section below.
 -   `align`, `vAlign`, `hAlign`, `slice`.
 Icon alignment.
 See "Alignment" section below.
+-   `onLoad`.
+Callback function that is called when icon data has been loaded.
+See "onLoad" section below.

 ### Other properties and events